Men’s Behaviour Change Program

-This program is an incentive for those students who have completed the Behaviour Change and Model Group program and has demonstrated a commitment by completing the weekly behaviour card.
+This program is an incentive for those students who have completed the Behaviour Change and Model Group program and have demonstrated their commitment by completing the weekly behaviour card.

-Individual counselling has been very empowering for both students and parents.
-Particularly with issues associated with family conflict and violence.
-Over the years I have been able to encourage parents to engage with my adult programs which I run in the evening.
-This has been particularly helpful for families where there has been Police and Child Protection involvement.
-There is further information regarding this web site.
+Individual counselling has been very empowering for both students and parents, particularly around issues associated with family conflict and violence.
+Over the years I have been able to encourage parents to engage with my adult programs which are run in the evenings.
+This has been particularly helpful for families where there has been police and Child Protection involvement.
+There is further information regarding this on the web site.